 disaster response and recover.
 Possible tasks include, but are not

-- Care & Shelter - Assist in accruing and providing food,
+* Care & Shelter - Assist in accruing and providing food, clothing,

-evacuees to promote reuniting families and to support the needs of
+promote reuniting families and to support the needs of special

-special populations; compile authoritative lists of deceased and
+populations; compile authoritative lists of deceased and missing

-missing persons; and other phases of emergency human services, such
+persons; and other phases of emergency human services, such as

 religious or spiritual needs of persons suffering from the effects